awslabs/aws-encryption-sdk-specification/client-apis/streaming.md

-In a framework where a customer is sending input bytes to an operation and that operation must write those bytes to some sink, the bytes recieved from the customer are considered available and MUST be processed.
+In a framework where a customer is sending input bytes to an operation and that operation must write those bytes to some sink, the bytes received from the customer are considered available and MUST be processed.
 Here the customer is expressing intent to process their supplied bytes.

 ### Release